-Studying Biology at A Level provides an excellent foundation for further study at degree level and opens up access to a vast number of different career options including medicine, physiotherapy, dietetics, marine biology, veterinary science, sports science, dentistry and biomedicine...
+Studying Biology at A Level provides an excellent foundation for further study at degree level and opens up access to a vast number of different career options including medicine, physiotherapy, dietetics, marine biology, veterinary science, sports science, dentistry and biomedicine.

-Students taking biology often combine it with other science subjects, especially chemistry, although it is not uncommon to pair biology with geography or BTEC in agriculture.
+Students taking biology often combine it with other science subjects, especially chemistry, although it is not uncommon to pair biology with geography.

 Biology would also pair well with physical education.